aeternity/aepp-calldata-js/README.md

 # Aeternity data serialization

-Aeternity contract calldata encoding and results decoding library
+Aeternity contract calldata encoding and results decoding **standalone** library.

+This is Javascript imeplemtnation of data serialization specified in [aeternity protocol](https://github.com/aeternity/protocol/blob/master/serializations.md#data).

+While the only purpose of the library at the moment of this writing is solely to provide serialize/deserialize and ecnode/decode respectively of contracts calldata and return data it may evolve to full fledged serialization library of the full protocol specification.

 ## Installation